abenkhadra/dithumb/README.md

 # dithumb
 A demo ARM/Thumb disassembler based on Capstone disassembly library.
-Given an ARM ELF as input, we look in the symbol table for ARM code symbols.
+Given an ARM ELF file as input, we look into the symbol table for ARM code symbols.
 Available instructions are read based on code symbols and printed to stdout.

+When symbol table is not found, disassmebly is done using a linear sweep similar to **objdump**.
+It's possible to use linear sweep directly using **-l** option.

+# Dependencies

+The project is self-contained except for Capstone library.